josuemoreau/ModifsCompCert/README.md

 refer to the [Web site](http://compcert.inria.fr/) and especially the [user's manual](http://compcert.inria.fr/man/).

+## CompCertSSA version

+This development is a version of CompCert extended with an SSA
+middle-end:

+- construction of the SSA form, from RTL
+- SSA-based optimizations
+- SSA-related librairies on dominance and dominators
+- SSA destruction with coalescing, on the Conventional SSA form

+The following people contibuted to this extension (alphabetic order):
+Sandrine Blazy, Delphine Demange, Yon Fernandez de Retana, David Pichardie, Léo Stefanesco.

 ## License
 CompCert is not free software.
 This non-commercial release can only be used for evaluation, research, educational and personal purposes.